-A guide for service families about applying for, maintaining, moving in and out of service family accommodation.
+A guide for service families about applying for, maintaining, moving in and out of and living in service family accommodation (in the United Kingdom).

-The provision of good quality living accommodation for service personnel and their families is a top priority for the Ministry of Defence (MOD).
+The provision of good quality living accommodation for service personnel and their families is an important priority for the Ministry of Defence (MOD).

-Houses in Northern Ireland and Scotland, and some other areas, are mostly MOD owned.
-In areas where SFA housing stock is unavailable, service families may be provided with fully-serviced private rented properties, known as substitute service family accommodation (SSFA).
-This accommodation is sourced and leased on behalf of the MOD by a specialised contractor (the HCR Group).
+In areas where SFA housing stock is unavailable, service families may be provided with fully-serviced privately rented properties, known as substitute service family accommodation (SSFA).
+This accommodation is sourced and leased on behalf of the MOD by the HCR Group.